How to Make an Easy + Savory Sourdough Stuffing

 - Remove the pan from the heat and add all the ingredients to the large bowl with the bread.
 Thoroughly mix together and set aside while you prepare the stock and egg mixture.

-- In a glass measuring cup, add 2 cups stock and 2 eggs, whisking thoroughly to combine.
+- In a large glass measuring cup or small mixing bowl, add the chicken stock and eggs, whisking thoroughly to combine.
 Pour this mixture over the bread/sausage/veggie mixture and stir well, making sure all of the bread is thoroughly coated.

 - Add the stuffing to a large casserole dish.
 Spread out evenly and bake in preheated oven for 25-30 minutes until golden brown on the top.